Treatment for Kidney Failure in Children

 Rapid changes in the body’s fluid and mineral balance during treatment may cause other problems with hemodialysis treatments.
 Muscle cramps and hypotension—a sudden drop in blood pressure—are two common side effects.
 Hypotension can make a child feel weak, dizzy, or nauseous.
 A health care provider can treat these problems with adjustments to the dialysis solution prescription and the speed at which blood flows through the dialyzer.

 Most children need a few months to adjust to hemodialysis.
 A health care provider can often quickly and easily treat side effects, so a parent or guardian should always report side effects to a member of the health care team.
 A parent or guardian can help a child prevent many side effects by making sure the child maintains a proper diet, limits liquid intake, and takes all medications as directed.
-See "Eating, Diet, and Nutrition" for more information on how the right food choices can help.
+Read about how the right food choices can help a person on hemodialysis.

 Peritoneal dialysis uses the lining of the abdominal cavity—the space in the body that holds organs such as the stomach, intestines, and liver—to filter the blood.
 The lining is called the peritoneum.
 A kind of salty water called dialysis solution is emptied from a plastic bag through a catheter—a thin, flexible tube—into the abdominal cavity.
 While it is inside, the dialysis solution soaks up wastes and extra fluid from the body.
 After a few hours, the used dialysis solution is drained into another bag, removing the wastes and extra fluid from the body.
 The abdomen is filled with fluid all day and all night, so the filtering process never stops.
 The process of draining and refilling, called an exchange, takes about 30 minutes.